talktoaakash/talktoaakash/README.md

 -->

 This is Akash.
 I am a math graduate from IIT Bombay.
 My interest lies in problem solving, happy to help and collaborate.
-You can reach out to be at verma.aakash3103@gmail.com
+You can reach out to me at verma.aakash3103@gmail.com